aws-samples/aws-serverless-video-streaming/README_en.md

 SPDX-License-Identifier: MIT-0 License
 -->

-# AWS Serverless Video Streaming Platform（[Zh](./README.md)）
+# Serverless Video Streaming Platform（[Zh](./README.md)）

-The solution is based on AWS ECS, API Gateway, DynamoDB and other managed services, to build a one-stop video service platform including video push, transcoding, watermarking, on-demand play and distribution functions, with characteristics of high availability, resource auto-scaling, and easy-to-use.
-All services involved in solution are deployed through AWS CloudFormation, with deterministic deployment with Infrastructure As Code.
+The solution is based on Amazon ECS, API Gateway, DynamoDB and other managed services, to build a one-stop video service platform including video push, transcoding, watermarking, on-demand play and distribution functions, with characteristics of high availability, resource auto-scaling, and easy-to-use.
+All services involved in solution are deployed through Amazon CloudFormation, with deterministic deployment with Infrastructure As Code.
 Whole data flows are as shown below:

 ![data-flow](./images/data-flow.png)